NBA/William D. Revelli Composition Contest

 - Chair: Matthew McCutchen, University of South Florida

-- Terry Austin, Virginia Commonwealth University (retired)
+- Terry Austin, Retired (VA)

-- Marcellus Brown, Boise State University (ID)
+- Marcellus Brown, Retired (ID)

 - Catharine Sinon Bushman, St. Cloud State University (MN)